Aaron-I/Read-from-CSV/README.md

 ### Step 5:
 End the program
 ## PROGRAM:
-#write a program to read a csv file
+# Write a program to read a csv file
-#Developed by : AARON I
+# Developed by : AARON I
-#Reference no : 23002289
+# Reference no : 23002289
 ```
 from google.colab import drive
 drive.mount('/content/drive')